sfigg/commercialization-public/test/hlk/getstarted/step-5--select-target-to-test.md

 3. In the center pane, check the box next to each target that you want to test.

+    >[!NOTE]
-    **Note**  You must select all of the features of a specific product type for a device to receive certification.
+>  You must select all of the features of a specific product type for a device to receive certification.

+    >[!NOTE]
-    **Note**  If you're testing a Web Services on Devices (WSD) device, there may be a delay before the required WSD targets are listed.
+>  If you're testing a Web Services on Devices (WSD) device, there may be a delay before the required WSD targets are listed.